DENVER (KKTV) - Colorado health officials are reporting there are six confirmed cases of severe lung illness tied to vaping.

 “As our outbreak report shows, this illness is affecting mostly young Coloradans who reported vaping either marijuana, nicotine or both,” said Dr. Daniel Shodell, deputy director of Disease Control and Environmental Epidemiology at the department.
 “Our advice has not changed: We want people to quit vaping until we have a clear understanding of what is causing this illness.”

 As of Sept.
 12, there have been 380 cases of the lung illness reported in three dozen U.S. states and one U.S. territory, according to the Colorado Department of Public Health and Environment.
 At least six people have died.

 “This is a serious situation, and people who vape should be on high alert, as should medical providers treating patients who vape,” said Dr. Tista Ghosh, chief medical officer at the Colorado Department of Public Health and Environment.
 “Since the department has been actively notifying providers and hospitals of the symptoms, we expect we may get more reported cases.”

 Symptoms of sudden and severe lung illness include:

-Officials with the Colorado Department of Health and Environment ask people who vape and currently have a lung illness or may have had one in the past three months should contact their doctor or local health department.
+Officials with the Colorado Department of Health and Environment urge people who vape and currently have a lung illness or may have had one in the past three months to contact their doctor or local health department.

-On Friday, the state health department clarified what a "confirmed case" means stating, "it meets all the criteria for the definition being used nationally and that exposure to vaping products was most likely the cause of the illness based on the review."
+The state health department clarified what a "confirmed case" means, stating, "It meets all the criteria for the definition being used nationally and that exposure to vaping products was most likely the cause of the illness based on the review."